 Any patron of Augsburg College using Lindell Library on-site.
 Members of the Augsburg College community (current faculty, staff, and students) can also use ‘Find It’ off-campus after logging in through Inside Augsburg.

 Most services linked from Augsburg’s ‘Find It’ are available only to current Augsburg students, faculty, and staff.

 If the full text is not available, you may request the article.
 Look for the ‘Order via Interlibrary Loan’ button on the page that ‘Find It’ directs you to.

 ‘Find It’ will try to get you as close to the article level as possible.
 The journal publisher controls where we are able to link — journal homepage, volume, table of contents, or article.
 In some cases, you may need to navigate further through the publisher’s website to get to the specific article.

-Click on the red “Need Help?” button on the top-left side of this page, and other Lindell Library pages.
+Click on the red ‘Need Help?’ button on the top right-hand side of this page, and other Lindell Library pages.
 Or contact your friendly librarian here.